 When you are injured due to the negligence of another, the law provides a mechanism for you to be compensated for the harm you have suffered by bringing a personal injury claim.
 Injury can refer to a variety of things, although physical injury is most prominently featured.
-You are, however, entitled to file a claim if you are injured in an accident that causes you harm other than causing physical injury.
+You are, however, entitled to file a claim if you are injured in an accident that causes you harm other than causing physical injury, or a non-physical injury.
 This holds true whether you are in an accident caused by a private party or by an Uber driver.
 In fact, with rideshare services back on the streets in full force after a pandemic downturn, it is important to be aware of this information as we get back to our everyday lives.

 Can I File a Claim in an Uber Accident that Does Not Cause Me Physical Injury?